Placental cyst refers to a simple cystic lesion that develops in relation to the placenta.

 - within the placental tissue (placental septal cysts)

 - under the fetal plate (subchorionic / surface cyst)

 May be seen as an anechoic rounded/ovoid cyst in association with placental tissue.
 Colour Doppler interrogation shows no evidence of any vascular flow.

-- large cysts (often those >4.5 cm) or multiple cysts may be a causative factor in intrauterine growth restriction (IUGR) especially when attached in close proximity to the umbilical cord insertion site 1,3.
+- large cysts (greater than 4.5 cm) or multiple cysts may be a causative factor in intrauterine growth restriction especially when in close proximity to the umbilical cord insertion site 1,3

 - 1. Brown DL, Disalvo DN, Frates MC et-al. Placental surface cysts detected on sonography: histologic and clinical correlation.
 J Ultrasound Med.
 2002;21 (6): 641-6.
 J Ultrasound Med (full text) - Pubmed citation